BridgeBio Pharma (NASDAQ:BBIO) Now Covered by UBS Group

-UBS Group initiated coverage on shares of BridgeBio Pharma (NASDAQ:BBIO) in a research note issued to investors on Thursday morning, PriceTargets.com reports.
-The firm issued a buy rating and a $80.00 price objective on the stock.
+Equities researchers at UBS Group started coverage on shares of BridgeBio Pharma (NASDAQ:BBIO) in a report issued on Wednesday, Benzinga reports.
+The firm set a “buy” rating and a $80.00 price target on the stock.
+UBS Group’s target price suggests a potential upside of 37.95% from the stock’s current price.

-Several other brokerages have also recently weighed in on BBIO.
-SVB Leerink restated a buy rating on shares of BridgeBio Pharma in a research report on Sunday, April 11th.
-Jefferies Financial Group restated a buy rating and issued a $79.00 target price on shares of BridgeBio Pharma in a report on Tuesday, March 23rd.
-The Goldman Sachs Group decreased their target price on shares of BridgeBio Pharma from $92.00 to $80.00 and set a buy rating on the stock in a research report on Thursday, May 13th.
-JPMorgan Chase & Co. assumed coverage on BridgeBio Pharma in a research report on Monday, February 22nd.
-They issued an overweight rating for the company.
-Finally, Zacks Investment Research upgraded BridgeBio Pharma from a sell rating to a hold rating in a research report on Friday, January 29th.
-Two investment analysts have rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
-The stock has an average rating of Buy and a consensus target price of $73.00.
+Several other research firms have also commented on BBIO.
+Mizuho assumed coverage on BridgeBio Pharma in a research report on Saturday, March 20th.
+They issued a “buy” rating and a $86.00 price objective on the stock.
+Zacks Investment Research lowered BridgeBio Pharma from a “hold” rating to a “sell” rating in a research report on Tuesday.
+The Goldman Sachs Group dropped their target price on BridgeBio Pharma from $92.00 to $80.00 and set a “buy” rating on the stock in a research report on Thursday, May 13th.
+JPMorgan Chase & Co. started coverage on BridgeBio Pharma in a research report on Monday, February 22nd.
+They set an “overweight” rating on the stock.
+Finally, Jefferies Financial Group reaffirmed a “buy” rating and set a $79.00 target price on shares of BridgeBio Pharma in a research report on Tuesday, March 23rd.
+One research analyst has rated the stock with a sell rating, one has assigned a hold rating and ten have assigned a buy rating to the company.
+The stock has a consensus rating of “Buy” and an average target price of $73.00.

-Several hedge funds and other institutional investors have recently modified their holdings of BBIO.
-Los Angeles Capital Management LLC lifted its position in shares of BridgeBio Pharma by 1.7% during the first quarter.
-Los Angeles Capital Management LLC now owns 13,275 shares of the company’s stock worth $818,000 after purchasing an additional 217 shares during the last quarter.
-Nisa Investment Advisors LLC lifted its holdings in BridgeBio Pharma by 6.9% during the 1st quarter.
-Nisa Investment Advisors LLC now owns 6,211 shares of the company’s stock valued at $383,000 after buying an additional 400 shares in the last quarter.
-Exane Derivatives bought a new stake in BridgeBio Pharma during the 4th quarter valued at about $35,000.
-Strs Ohio boosted its position in BridgeBio Pharma by 10.4% in the 3rd quarter.
-Strs Ohio now owns 5,300 shares of the company’s stock valued at $198,000 after buying an additional 500 shares during the period.
-Finally, Penserra Capital Management LLC grew its stake in BridgeBio Pharma by 19.1% in the 1st quarter.
-Penserra Capital Management LLC now owns 3,365 shares of the company’s stock worth $207,000 after acquiring an additional 540 shares in the last quarter.
-Hedge funds and other institutional investors own 80.97% of the company’s stock.
+Large investors have recently bought and sold shares of the stock.
+Donoghue Forlines LLC acquired a new position in BridgeBio Pharma in the fourth quarter worth about $1,757,000.
+ProShare Advisors LLC boosted its stake in BridgeBio Pharma by 22.4% in the fourth quarter.
+ProShare Advisors LLC now owns 35,050 shares of the company’s stock valued at $2,492,000 after acquiring an additional 6,404 shares during the period.
+State of New Jersey Common Pension Fund D acquired a new position in BridgeBio Pharma in the first quarter valued at approximately $2,149,000.
+Handelsbanken Fonder AB boosted its stake in BridgeBio Pharma by 40.8% in the first quarter.
+Handelsbanken Fonder AB now owns 19,150 shares of the company’s stock valued at $1,180,000 after acquiring an additional 5,550 shares during the period.
+Finally, WCM Investment Management LLC boosted its stake in BridgeBio Pharma by 34.1% in the fourth quarter.
+WCM Investment Management LLC now owns 141,849 shares of the company’s stock valued at $10,087,000 after acquiring an additional 36,053 shares during the period.
+Institutional investors and hedge funds own 93.17% of the company’s stock.

 BridgeBio Pharma Company Profile